 The Condition That Changed My Life

 Polycystic ovary syndrome or PCOS contains microscopic cysts inside the ovary.
 It causes terrible menstrual periods.
+“Diagnosing PCOS is important because it is a leading cause of female infertility and women with PCOS may need fertility treatments to help them conceive,” Georgia Witkin Ph.D. describes.
 When I got diagnosed with it, the doctor gave me a prescription that was supposed to take away all the discomforts I have as well as treat it.
 But then, it didn’t do anything.
 With that, I continued enduring other years of pain and suffering until I decided to get an ultrasound for my ovaries.
 Fortunately, everything on the result was okay.
 I was relieved to know that there’s entirely nothing to worry about my condition.
 But, I don’t think I’m happy with the result because I know there’s still something wrong.

 Until I reached my 27th, the immense pain became frequent.
 Sometimes, it suddenly came up even when I am not in my period.
 I was confused and scared already.
 Until finally, a gynecologist gave me the answer I was looking for at that moment.
 That’s where I found out that I had endometriosis – an abnormal lining that grows outside the uterus.
 Its symptoms are heavy menstrual flow, irregular period, infertility, severe cramps, bloating, pelvic and rectal pain, UTI, and fatigue.
 I also learned that most cases of endometriosis are not visible in ultrasound which is why nothing showed up on my test way back years ago.

 What pains me to know is that there’s no cure for the chronic disease.
 Though there are treatments available to eradicate the pain, it does not support a permanent relief.
 There are cases that women get pregnant even though they have the condition, but it terrifies me to know that there is also a higher risk of miscarriage with endometriosis.
 Aside from that, every woman gets affected with it differently which somehow makes it impossible to figure it out generally.
 Some treatments work better for others, but most times it makes the situation worst.
 Not all women can share and have the same approach and feel okay.
 I have been battling with the chronic disease for more than ten years now, and some treatment and prescription seems working fine and allows me to function.
 But I know it is only a temporary solution to the problem.
+Rick Nauert PhD cites a study where, “They found that lifestyle changes combined with taking metformin is associated with more weight loss, with a lower body mass index BMI, and improved menstruation in women.”
 Chronic diseases often appear misunderstood.
 That’s the reason why we should raise awareness.